Simulation scheduling is course specific and is radomized scheduling of students3

 - Demonstrate appropriate use of social media guidelines in the clinical setting.

-- Follow HIPPA guidelines to protect patient confidentiality.
+- Follow HIPAA guidelines to protect patient confidentiality.

 - Use cell phone in an appropriate manner according to facility policy.
 (You may bring your cell phone with you to clinical, however, no cell phone use will be allowed in the clinical area).